Ghost Town Poetry Open Mic Featuring Lightship Press Poet Red O’Hare at Art At The Cave on March 9, 2023

 Art at the Cave

 Donations can be made in person or through Christopher Luna’s PayPal account (email@example.com).
 Include a memo stating that the money is for Ghost Town Poetry.
 The suggested donation is five dollars.

-Statement on Healthy Spaces from Art at the Cave: We want to provide a healthy space to enjoy art.
-We are practicing safety precautions such as regular cleaning, social distancing and mask wearing.
-We kindly request that you wear a mask and practice social distancing while visiting the gallery.
-If needed, we will limit the number of people in the gallery.
-Masks and hand sanitizer are available upon entry.
+UPDATED Statement on Healthy Spaces from Art at the Cave: We want to provide a healthy space to enjoy art.
+We have been practicing safety precautions such as regular cleaning, social distancing and mask wearing.